revility/hardcorps/README.md

 +Various adjustments to enemy AI and projectile distance for wide screen aspect ratios *Not finished*

++Camera updates: Enable/disable the camera following the player vertically similar to many 2d games.

 +Ported Rivensin's melee motion trail system.
 Uses the melee bone and it's children on a world weapon model to create a trail.
 Called from animation frames through automelee system

 +Ported Rivensin's automelee system.
 System uses the world weapon model's melee bone, must be named melee*, to detect hits and does not hit more than one target at a time.
 Turned on and off via animations.
 Includes damage multiplier and motion trails.